 General Video Streaming Glossary

-API - Application Programming Interface: An interface that allows software programs or components to interact with each other.
+API - Application Programming Interface (for example, the Red5Pro server API): An interface that allows software programs or components to interact with each other.

 Bandwidth - The total amount of data that can be transferred or processed at any one time (also, usually one second).
 As such, both bandwidth and bitrate are usually measured in Kilobits or Megabits per second.